Pratyay360/cloud-ping/README.md

 ### System Overview

-Cloud Ping RS is built with a modular, layered architecture optimized for performance and maintainability:
+Cloud Ping is built with a modular, layered architecture optimized for performance and maintainability:

 ```
 ┌─────────────────────────────────────────────────────────────┐